 Another must-do activity for families just a two-hour drive from Cape Town is spotting Humpback and Southern Right Whales from Hermanus, a pretty town on the Garden Route in the Western Cape from June to November.

-When Prince Harry and Meghan touched down in South Africa last year with baby Archie, they based themselves in Cape Town proving its suitability for the youngest of travellers.
-Highlights for families include the iconic trip to the top of Table Mountain, now one of the New7Wonders of the World, by cable car where kids can spot colourful flowers and plants and enjoy a family picnic, or head down to the coast and meet the rare African Penguins on Boulder Beach.
+Cape Town’s highlights for families include the iconic trip to the top of Table Mountain by cable car where kids can spot colourful flowers and plants and enjoy a family picnic, or head down to the coast to Simon’s Town to meet the famous African Penguins on Boulders Beach.

-And if parents want to indulge in South Africa’s world-class wines with kids in tow, head to Spier Wine Farm in the sun-drenched Cape winelands where mum and dad can sip Pinotage or Chenin Blanc, whilst kids take part in grape juice tastings sessions, learn about the vines and grape growing process.
+And if parents want to indulge in South Africa’s world-class wines with kids in tow, head to Spier Wine Farm in the sun-drenched Cape winelands where mum and dad can sip Pinotage or Chenin Blanc, while kids take part in grape juice tastings sessions, learn about the vines and grape growing.

-Whilst in Cape Town, families can hook up with local guides such has Juma Mkwela on engaging tours that bring alive city districts such as Woodstock or the nearby Khayelitsha township.
-Juma is a community-driven artist from Khayelitsha who believes whole-heartedly that street art can have a positive impact on townships.
-Families on his colourful tour can literally get their hands dirty whether it be painting or gardening whilst they soak up the vibrant art, which gives parents and children an authentic experience, and one of giving back – even just a little.
+Whilst in Cape Town, families can hook up with local guides on engaging tours that bring alive city districts such as Woodstock or the nearby Khayelitsha township.
+Community-driven artists from Khayelitsha show families how street art can have a positive impact on townships.
+And kids on this colourful tour can literally get their hands dirty whether it be painting or gardening whilst they soak up the vibrant art, which gives them an authentic experience, and the chance to give back – even just a little.

 Arty kids can also unleash their inner Picasso at Artjamming, a fun, hands-on art session on Cape Town’s V&A Waterfront, Durbanville and Somerset West, as well as further afield in Johannesburg.
 Very little ones will love the Messy Play classes where infants and toddlers can enjoy the textures and smells of paints, clay, sands and play doughs.